pelias/documentation/getting-started/002-search.md

 | `boundary.circle.lon` | ***-79.186484*** |
 | `boundary.circle.radius` | ***35*** |

-You can see the results have fewer than the standard 10 items, because there aren't that many YMCA locations in the specified radius:
+You can see the results have fewer than the standard 10 items because there are not that many YMCA locations in the specified radius:

 > * YMCA, Toronto, Ontario
 * YMCA, Markham, Ontario